Materials-Data-Science-and-Informatics/somesy/README.md

 If you want to cite this project in your scientific work, please use the [citation file](https://citation-file-format.github.io/) in the [repository](https://github.com/Materials-Data-Science-and-Informatics/somesy/blob/main/CITATION.cff).
+[this should simply link to the specific citation file, not to the specification of citation cff]: #

 <!-- --8<-- [end:citation] -->
 <!-- --8<-- [start:acknowledgements] -->